Frequently Asked Questions

 Herbicides registered for use in aquatic environments undergo years of evaluation with the U.S. Environmental Protection Agency (EPA) including more than 140 tests related to human and environmental impacts.
 In their concentrated form, all herbicides should be handled with great care.
 However, EPA explains that when an EPA-registered herbicide is used according to the label directions, it will cause no unreasonable adverse effect on human health or the environment.
 Further, before an herbicide can be sold for use in Florida waters, it must be registered with the Florida Department of Agriculture and Consumer Services.
-During this process, state health and environmental agencies comment on new herbicides as well as new use patterns for previously registered herbicide compounds.
-Once registered for use in Florida waters, FWC contracts with universities and other research institutions to find the most environmentally compatible and cost-effective strategies to apply herbicides to control target vegetation while conserving or enhancing non-target plants and animals.
+During this process, state health and environmental agencies comment on new herbicides, as well as, new use patterns for previously registered herbicide compounds.
+The FWC continuously contracts with universities and other research institutions to find the most environmentally compatible and cost-effective strategies to apply herbicides to control target vegetation while conserving or enhancing non-target plants and animals.

 No, only the amount of herbicide needed to adequately control aquatic weeds is allowed for use.
 The department spends less money for the control of water-hyacinth and water-lettuce each year due to the success of the Commission's maintenance control program, and far less herbicide is used to control hydrilla than was formerly used.
 Because large floating mats of weeds are not allowed to build-up, less chemicals are used and less muck is deposited on the bottoms of our water bodies.